-For more information, call or email the assigned Regional Office.
-New applicants email AmeriCorpsSeniors@AmeriCorps.gov
+For more information, email AmeriCorpsSeniors@americorps.gov.

-For technical questions and problems with the eGrants system, call the AmeriCorps Hotline at (800) 942-2677.
-AmeriCorps Hotline hours are posted at https://questions.americorps.gov/app/ask.
+For technical questions and problems with the eGrants system, call the AmeriCorps Hotline at (800) 942-2677 Option 3.
+AmeriCorps Hotline hours are also posted.
 Be prepared to provide the application ID, organization's name, and the name of the Notice to which the organization is applying.

-H. OTHER INFORMATION
+H. Other Information